madschristensen99/wrappedMonero/README.md

 A privacy-focused bridge between Monero (XMR) and Ethereum, featuring encrypted balances using Fhenix's Fully Homomorphic Encryption (FHE).

+**Note**: This is a demo for a very complex application.
+We have developed Wrapped Monero for evaluation on the Monero stagenet and the Ethereum Sepolia testnet.
+Please do not use any sensitive private keys or other confidential data with this application.

 ## Overview

 WXMR (Wrapped Monero) is a privacy-preserving ERC20 token that represents Monero on Ethereum.
 Key features: